Bridging Prediction and Intervention Problems in Social Systems: Evaluation Science

 The problem of selective labels is pervasive beyond criminal justice alone.
-Prior decisions $(Z=1)$ censor many outcomes of interest, especially those that screen in or out individuals.
-For example, banks do not observe loan default or payback outcomes for individuals they deny loans for.\footnote{In lending, they study methods for addressing this under the terminology of ``reject inference" \citep{banasik2007reject,ehrhardt2021reject}.} Therefore benchmarking evaluations on available data are assessing, for example, error of a predictor $\E[(Y-\mu(X))^2 \mid Z=1]$ on the censored-in population.
-This selection bias poses a key challenge for external validity: researchers found that evaluations of credit-lending algorithms on a sample of approved applicants systematically misrepresents the accuracy and fairness properties on the full population of loan applicants due to distribution shifts \citep{coston2021characterizing,chien2023algorithmic}.
+For example, banks do not observe loan default or payback outcomes for individuals they deny loans for.\footnote{In lending, they study methods for addressing this under the terminology of ``reject inference" \citep{banasik2007reject,ehrhardt2021reject}.} Therefore benchmarking evaluations on available data are assessing, for example, error of a predictor $\E[(Y-\mu(X))^2 \mid Z=1]$ on the censored-in population\footnote{This selection bias poses a key challenge for external validity: researchers found that evaluations of credit-lending algorithms on a sample of approved applicants systematically misrepresents the accuracy and fairness properties on the full population of loan applicants due to distribution shifts \citep{coston2021characterizing,chien2023algorithmic}. }.
+In some settings, institutions can take advantage of randomized samples to avoid selective labels.
+The IRS, for instance, maintained a ``National Research Program,'' which is a stratified random sample of taxpayers who are audited, which can help overcome selective labels \citep{elzayn2024}.
+But the presence of such representative samples with labels of interest can be rare in resource constrained settings.

 \paragraph{Conclusion and takeaways} In practice, it's rare to measure ideal outcome and/or to have a representative sample from the target population for evaluation.
 Given the validity challenges we have outlined above, it becomes necessary to reason about how well available outcomes and available data samples approximate the ideal ones.
 If relevant, statistical methods can correct for common data problems such as measurement error \citep{guerdan2023counterfactual} and selectively missing outcomes or data \citep{coston2020counterfactual,Kallus2018Residual}.
 These often leverage methodology for missing data, which is quite closely related to causal inference and interventional analysis.